Favourable

 Market Fluctuations

-During downturns or slower market periods, sellers may be more open to accepting offers below their initial asking price, providing opportunities for buyers to secure a favourable purchase.
+During downturns or slower market periods, sellers may be more open to accepting offers below their initial asking price.
+These fluctuations can provide opportunities for savvy buyers to secure a property for less than the market value.

 Benefits of a favourable purchase

-When making a favourable purchase, it is possible to buy a property without a traditional deposit.
-This is because the lender calculates your home loan based on the property’s true value rather than the purchase price, effectively gifting you equity in the property.
+With a favourable property sale, it may be possible to secure finance without a traditional deposit.
+This is because the lender calculates your home loan based on the property’s true value rather than the purchase price.
+By securing a property for less than the true value, you’re effectively being gifted equity in the property.

 Let’s say you find a property that is being sold below its market value, and the agreed purchase price is $400,000.
 However, when the lender conducts a valuation of the property, they determine that its true value is $500,000.
 In this case, the lender considers the $100,000 difference between the purchase price and the property’s true value as gifted equity.